 Read More: How to Write a Killer Cover Letter for an Online English Teaching Job

-In most cases, you should expect to go through not only an interview process, but you will typically be asked to present a live online teaching demonstration or to provide a recorded demo.
+In most cases you should expect to go through not only an interview process, but also be asked to present a live online teaching demonstration or to provide a pre-recorded teaching demo.

 7. What Are Some Common Online English Teaching Job Interview Questions?